 Another possible cause of your MacBook shutting down repeatedly is that the MacBook could be overheating.
 When a MacBook is running too many processes or is in too hot of an environment, it could shut down due to being overheated.

-If this is the case, if you are in a hot location and you are able to move inside or to a cooler location and stop using the computer until it has cooled down.
+If this is the case, if you are in a hot location and you can move inside or to a cooler location and stop using the computer until it has cooled down.

 Often, if the MacBook is overheating to the extent that it is shutting down, you can physically feel that the computer is warm.
 Wait until it is not warm to the touch to try again.